Welcome to Mannix

-- Residents are required to provide/hand-over a meal voucher or pay for their guests (e.g friends, boyfriend, girlfriend) to catering staff prior to the meal being eaten (exemptions are made for immediate family).
+- Residents are required to provide/hand-over a meal voucher or pay for their guests (e.g friends or partner) to catering staff prior to the meal being eaten (exemptions are made for immediate family).

 Failure to provide a meal ticket for your guest or notifying the kitchen that a family member is eating may result in a $50 fine being imposed.

 Residents are provided with 6 free meal vouchers per academic year.
 Students must write the name of the person using the meal voucher on the voucher itself.
 Additional meal vouchers can be purchased from the College office during normal office hours.

 Formal Dinners are an integral part of the dynamic life of the College.
 Every member of the College contributes to the experience by how positively they engage in the evening.
 As such it is expected that residents:

 - will attend Formal Dinners and be sober

 - remain in the Dining Hoom for the duration of the event